 Booker Rest Home Annex is in Dayton, Washington.
-This facility has the distinction of being one of the five best nursing homes in Washington.
-In addition, this is a hospital-based facility, which may add peace of mind for prospective residents with significant health conditions.
-As you will find below, this place performed just as well in our category scores.
-We gave it a straight A report card!
+This facility made our top 500 list of the top facilities in the country.
+With more than 15,000 nursing homes in the country, this is an impressive list.
+In addition, this is a hospital-based nursing home, which is a positive for prospective patients with significant health conditions.
+As you will find below, this place performed equally well in our category grades.
+In fact, we gave it straight A's!

 Booker Rest Home Annex